On the trajectory of an individual chosen according to supercritical Gibbs measure in the branching random walk: Introduction

-\begin{remark} A direct consequence of this theorem and Theorem 5.2 in \cite{Bil99} is that the --annealed-- measure $\E(\mu_{n,\beta}|S)$ converges weakly to the law of a normalised Brownian excursion. \end{remark}
+\begin{remark} A direct consequence of Theorem~\ref{thm:main} is that the --annealed-- measure $\E(\mu_{n,\beta}|S)$ converges weakly to the law of a normalized Brownian excursion. \end{remark}

-The case $\beta=1$ has been investigated in \cite{Mad12}.
+The case of a critical Gibbs measure $\beta=1$ has been investigated in~\cite{Mad12}.
 It is proved that

-where $\mathcal{M}$ is a Brownian meander ; in the case $\beta = +\infty$, the measure $\mu_{n,\infty}$ is the uniform measure on the trajectories leading to the leftmost position at time $n$, which has been treated in \cite{Che14+}.
-It is believed that for $\beta<1$, the trajectory of a particle chosen according to $\nu_{n,\beta}$ behaves as a random walk with positive drift.
+where $\mathcal{M}$ is a Brownian meander.
+Formally, in the case $\beta = \infty$, the measure $\mu_{n,\infty}$ is the uniform measure on the trajectories leading to the leftmost position at time $n$, which has been treated in~\cite{Che14+}.
+For $\beta<1$, Pain \cite{Pain} proved that the trajectory of a particle chosen according to $\nu_{n,\beta}$ behaves as a random walk with positive drift.
+In particular, after removing the drift, the rescaled trajectory converges toward a Brownian path.
+Moreover, Pain also obtained the asymptotic behaviour of trajectories sampled according to the law $\mu_{n,\beta_n}$ with $\beta_n \to 1$ as $n \to \infty$, giving a detailed account of the phase transition occurring at $\beta=1$ for this measure.

-Using the techniques leading to Theorem \ref{thm:main}, we obtain information on the genealogy of two individuals sampled according to the Gibbs measure $\nu_{n,\beta}$.
+Using the techniques leading to Theorem~\ref{thm:main}, we obtain informations on the genealogy of two individuals sampled according to the Gibbs measure $\nu_{n,\beta}$.
 For $z,z'\in \T$, we set $\mathrm{MRCA}(z,z')$ to be the generation at which the most recent common ancestor of $z$ and $z'$ was alive, in other words,

-Derrida and Spohn conjectured in \cite{DSpo88} that for any $\beta > 1$
+Derrida and Spohn conjectured in~\cite{DSpo88} that for any $\beta > 1$